buqeye/LearningFromData/LectureNotes/_build/html/_sources/content/Model_selection/lecture_15.md

     where the second integral has an integration over all parameters of the usual likelihood times the prior for those particular parameters.

-* Model $A$ will have greater evidence than model $B$ when the peak of the likelihood increases more than the ratio for the after-data to pre-data vollume of the parameter.
+* Model $A$ will have greater evidence than model $B$ when the peak of the likelihood increases more than the ratio for the after-data to pre-data volume of the parameter.
 The latter is the Occam factor.
     * For nested models, when going to a more inclusive model, the question is whether the improvement in likelihood out-weighs the penalty from shrinkage of the parameter phase space.